wttech/aet/documentation/src/main/wiki/AETIn10Minutes.md

 </project>
 ```

-It does not need to be in the same directory as `suite.xml` file.
+It does not need to be in the same directory as the `suite.xml` file.

-### Run test
+### Run the Test

-Once you have created both `suite.xml` and `pom.xml` files open command prompt in the directory which contains `pom.xml` file and execute following command:
+Once you have created both `suite.xml` and `pom.xml` files open a command prompt in the directory which contains the `pom.xml` file and execute the following command:

 ```
 mvn aet:run -DtestSuite=full/path/to/suite.xml
 ```

-Remember to provide path to your `suite.xml` file.
+Remember to provide the path to your `suite.xml` file.

-### Check results
+### Check Results

-Once the test run finishes there should be `target` directory created inside a dicrectory containing the `pom.xml` file.
-Inside the `target` directory you should find `redirect.html` file.
+Once the test run finishes there should be the `target` directory created inside the dicrectory containing the `pom.xml` file.
+Inside the `target` directory you should find the `redirect.html` file.
 Open this file and the test report will show up in your web browser.

 Congratulations!
 You have successfully created and run your first AET test.

-### Build and upload application
+### Build and Upload the Application
-You need JDK 8 and Maven 3.3.1 or newer to build AET application.
+You need JDK 8 and Maven 3.3.1 or newer to build the AET application.
-To build and upload application use following command from application root:
+To build and upload the application use the following command in the application root:
 ```
 mvn clean install -P upload
 ```

-#### Vagrant upload prequisities:
+#### Upload Vagrant Prequisities:
-In order to be able to deploy bundles to Karaf instance define vagrant vm location in your setting.xml file (`$USER_HOME/m2`):
+In order to be able to deploy bundles to the Karaf instance define the location of the vagrant vm in your `setting.xml` file (`$USER_HOME/m2`):
 ```
 <server>
   <id>aet-vagrant-instance</id>